olehermanse/website/content/unix/xkb_apple_keyboard.md

 The configuration files can be found in `/usr/share/X11/xkb/`.

 This sounds great in theory, except when the system struggles to identify keyboard model automatically.
-Since this model isn't exposed to the user in UI, a normal user doesn't really know that it exists.
+Since this model isn't exposed to the user in UI, a normal user doesn't really know that it exists, or how to change it.
-The result is that we address problems in the `symbols` stage which should have been done in `keycodes`.
+The result is that we address problems in the `symbols` file which should have been done in `keycodes`.

 ### Keycodes